gewarren/cleanrepo/README.md

 ## Future functionality ideas...

-- Given a file name, show the TOC files it is referenced in (although this type of search can easily be done in e.g. VS Code, with a search scope of TOC.md files).
-- Find orphaned code snippets.
+- Find orphaned code snippets
-- Do a friendly diff of two TOC files: number of topics in each, topics in one file but not the other, sub-node comparisons, (nodes that have a link in one file but not the other)
+- Replace site-relative links with file-relative links (for files in the same docset)